Operating System

 /dev/vda2

-# mount -o remount,rw /dev/vda2 /run/initramfs/cos-state
+# mount -o remount,rw /dev/vda2 /run/initramfs/cos-state - Edit the grub config file and append parameters to the

-# vim /run/initramfs/cos-state/grub2/grub.cfg
+parameter:# vim /run/initramfs/cos-state/grub2/grub.cfg

 menuentry "Harvester ea6e7f5-dirty" --id cos {